Ibnballo1/my_blog/README.md

 ### Prerequisites

 In order to run this project you need:
-    - nstall ruby on your computer or run it with docker
+    - install ruby on your computer or run it with docker
     - Have rails installed on your computer

 ### Setup